uccser/cs-field-guide/text/chapters/en-data-representation.md

 			= 256 x 256 x 256
 			= {math}256^3{math end}
 ..
 I like the idea of boxes and different explanations for different learning styles -tim.

+.. also - emphasise that all this is based on humans and how we percieve colour: cs is about humans

 {comment end}